HAMLET: Switch your Vision-Language-Action Model into a History-Aware Policy: Related Works

 \textbf{Vision-Language-Action models (VLAs).} Since collecting high-quality and large-scale robot datasets is challenging, traditional robot learning~\citep{shafiullah2022behavior, cui2022play, chi2023diffusion, lee2024vq-bg} has relied on task-specific data, which cover only a narrow distribution of environments, objects, and task instructions.
 To address this limitation, recent studies~\citep{zitkovich2023rt, driess2023palm, kim2024openvla, pertsch2025fast, nvidia2025gr00t, li2024cogact, black2024pi_0} propose building generalist robot policies by utilizing internet-scale VLM priors to low-level action prediction, thereby transferring semantic understanding to robotic control.
 Early VLAs~\citep{zitkovich2023rt, kim2024openvla, driess2023palm} discretize the continuous action space and directly predict actions as tokens, demonstrating that pre-trained VLMs can be adapted to robot control.
 More recent approaches~\citep{black2024pi_0, bjorck2025gr00t, li2024cogact} leverage VLM representations to condition action experts on diffusion or flow-matching, enabling more accurate action prediction.
 For example, \citet{black2024pi_0} conditions a flow-matching head on VLM features to produce action chunks per step, and \citet{li2024cogact} systematically compares action modules, finding that diffusion action transformers scale favorably when conditioned on VLM representations.
 However, these models typically generate actions based only on the current observation, limiting their capability to accurately recognize the current state and determine precise actions.
 In this work, we focus on recent pre-trained VLAs with diffusion-based action heads, and demonstrate how our framework can enhance their performance by incorporating historical context.

 \textbf{Memory architectures.} Traditionally, long-horizon tasks have been framed as non-Markovian problems, requiring policies to integrate memory to leverage past observations and actions.
 In reinforcement learning, recurrent policies~\citep{hausknecht2015qlearning} and later Transformer-based variants~\citep{parisotto2020stabilizing} introduced memory mechanisms that improved performance on partially observable and long-horizon benchmarks.
 In natural language processing, explicit memory architectures have been widely explored, ranging from end-to-end memory networks~\citep{sukhbaatar2015endtomemory} to retrieval-based approaches~\citep{khandelwal2019memknn, lewis2020retrieval}, all designed to enhance long-context reasoning and knowledge integration.
 These advances highlight the importance of dedicated memory modules for tasks requiring extended temporal or contextual awareness.
-For VLAs, however, memory augmentation remains under-explored.
+In robotics, prior works~\citep{wen2020fighting, seo2023regularized, li2023generalist, huang2025otter} have incorporated past observations into policy learning, but most approaches~\citep{wen2020fighting, seo2023regularized} rely on simple policy architectures (\eg MLPs or RNNs) with limited generalizability and require training from scratch~\citep{li2023generalist, huang2025otter}, leading to heavy computational cost.
+Consequently, memory design for large-scale pre-trained VLAs remains under-explored.
 As a concurrent effort, \citet{shi2025memoryvla} proposes architectures inspired by human memory systems, trained from scratch, and demonstrates promising improvements on temporally dependent tasks.
-Distinct from this line of work, our approach augments pre-trained VLAs with a few learnable tokens and a lightweight memory module, thereby directly allowing them to attend the history-awareness without retraining.
+Distinct from this line of work, our approach augments pre-trained VLAs with a few learnable tokens and a lightweight memory module, allowing them to attend to history-awareness without retraining.